 - Develop injury and illness prevention strategies, including protocols for environmental conditions

 - Create and rehearse a venue-specific Emergency Action Plan

 - Provide or facilitate psychosocial consultation and nutritional counseling/education

 - Be sure athletes and parents are educated about the potential benefits and risks in sports as well as their responsibilities

-To apply, DHS completed an in-depth questionnaire that assessed adherence to best practice standards and recommendations.
-For more information about the Safe Sports School Award, visit www.athletictrainers.org.
+To apply, schools complete an in-depth questionnaire that assesses adherence to best practice standards and recommendations.
+For more information about the Safe Sports School Award, please visit www.athletictrainers.org.

 About the National Athletic Trainers’ Association (NATA) – Health Care for Life & Sport